Chelsea Flower Show Tickets Guide

 Here’s our Chelsea Flower Show guide: we tell you what to see, where to eat, what to wear, and most importantly, what’s horticulturally on-trend.

-There’s nowhere quite like the Chelsea Flower Show 2022 With so many colours and patterns on display – and we’re not just talking the gardens – it’s a visual feast.
+There’s nowhere quite like the Chelsea Flower Show 2026With so many colours and patterns on display—and we’re not just talking about the gardens—it’s a visual feast.

-With so much on show, it can all be rather daunting, so here’s our guide on how to buy Chelsea Flower tickets and what the show has to offer.
+With so much on show, it can all be rather daunting, so here’s our guide on how to buy Chelsea Flower Show tickets and what the show has to offer.

 Best Day To Go To The Chelsea Flower Show